'emitc' Dialect

 operation ::= `emitc.call` $callee `(` $operands `)` attr-dict `:` functional-type($operands, results)

 operation represents a C++ function call.
-The call allows
+The callee

 - integer value of index type refers to an operand;